Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Introduction

 \section{Introduction}

-Parameterizations of subgrid-scale processes, such as the turbulence and convection controlling clouds, are the principal cause of physical uncertainties in climate predictions \cite{Cess89a,Cess90a,Bony05a,Stephens05,Bony06,Vial13a,Webb13b,Brient16b}.
-While these processes are too small in scale to become globally resolvable in climate models for the foreseeable future, many of them can be resolved in limited-area simulations \cite{Schneider17a}.
-For example, the turbulence and convection (though currently not the microphysics) controlling clouds can be resolved in large-eddy simulations (LES) over limited areas \cite{Siebesma03,Stevens05a,Khairoutdinov09a,Matheou14a,Schalkwijk15a,Pressel15a,Pressel17a}.
-High-resolution simulations have been used to calibrate climate model parameterizations at selected sites, primarily in low latitudes \cite{Liu01a,Siebesma03,Stevens05a,Siebesma07,Hohenegger11a,Zhang13a,de-Rooy13a,Romps16a,Tan18a,Smalley19a,Couvreux21a,Hourdin21b}.
-Similarly, limited-area high-resolution simulations e.g., \cite{LarMcWWan96,book:FoxMen13} have been used to calibrate subgrid-scale parameterizations of upper-ocean turbulence \cite{Sou_etal20,FoxLi17,Van_etal18,GinHarKukReiWan16,Li_etal19,CamHilJonMar11,HalRei18}.
+Parameterizations of subgrid-scale processes, such as the turbulence and convection controlling clouds, are the principal cause of physical uncertainties in climate predictions \cite{Ces-etal89,Cess90a,BonDuf05,Stephens05,Bony06,Vial13a,Webb13b,Brient16b}.
+Such parametric uncertainties in principle can be quantified and reduced by calibration with data.
+High-resolution simulations such as large-eddy simulations (LES) are able to resolve turbulence and convection in atmosphere and oceans over limited areas \cite{Siebesma03,Stevens05a,Khairoutdinov09a,Matheou14a,Schalkwijk15a,Pressel15a,Pressel17a} and have been used to calibrate climate model parameterizations at selected sites e.g., \cite{GCSS93,Liu01a,Siebesma03,Siebesma07,Hohenegger11a,Zhang13a,de-Rooy13a,Romps16a,Sou-etal20,FoxLi17,Tan18a,Smalley19a,Couvreux21a,Hourdin21b}.
+More systematically, one can drive LES with a coarse-resolution general circulation model (GCM) \cite{Shen20a,JarSchSheSriZhi21-pre}, giving the freedom to run LES at many sites across the globe, at different time periods in the seasonal cycle, and in changed climates, with a more consistent forcing scenario than in previous idealized setups.

-However, high-resolution simulations can be used more systematically, by driving them with a large-scale GCM and using the mismatch between statistics of the high-resolution simulations and GCM output to calibrate parameterizations \cite{Schneider17c}.
-For example, \cite{Shen20a,JarSchSheSriZhi21_pre} drive atmospheric LES in domains $\mathcal{O}(10~\mathrm{km})$ in the horizontal with output from climate models, to produce simulated local data with which climate model parameterizations can be calibrated.
-In principle, LES can be embedded into coarse-resolution GCMs to sample thousands of sites across the globe.
-Parameterizations in the GCM can then learn automatically from the high-resolution simulations, and the high-resolution simulations can even be spun off on-the-fly during the integration of a coarse-resolution model \cite{Schneider17c}.
-This allows systematic calibration and uncertainty quantification of parameterizations.

-Pursuing such automatic calibration and uncertainty quantification of parameterizations raises the question of where to embed the high-resolution simulations so that they are maximally informative about the parameterizations.
-This is a question of experimental design \cite{ChaVer95}, akin to the question of how to choose sites for supplementary weather observations to optimally improve weather forecasts \cite{Lorenz98a,bishop1999ensemble, emanuel1995report}.
-When climate statistics are non-stationary, there is a related question of what time periods should the expensive high-resolution simulation be integrated over.